-The current buyout programs are funded solely by as much as $1 billion in state government borrowing.
-State officials sold $300 million in April, 2019 to fund the first buyouts and the first accelerated payments to retiring Tier 1 members were made in May.
+The buyout programs are funded solely by as much as $1 billion in state government borrowing.
+State officials sold $300 million in April, 2019 to fund the first buyouts.
+The first accelerated payments to retiring Tier 1 members were made in May.

 State Government Asset “Transfers”

-A task force has been created to look into the potential for “transferring” the value and/or revenue-generating potential of state-owned property and other assets to TRS and the other state pension systems.
+A task force was created to look into the potential for “transferring” the value and/or revenue-generating potential of state-owned property and other assets to TRS and the other state pension systems.